-• In each table we see that older cohorts attract a higher risk premium.
+- In each table we see that older cohorts attract a higher risk premium.
 As we take younger and younger cohorts, the mortality rates get closer to zero, so even if we introduce a market price of risk, the probability of survival will still be close to 1.
-In contrast, at higher ages the market price of longevity risk will have a proportionally we note the practical difficulties associated with such bonds in dealing with the small numbers of survivors at very high ages as well as lack of reliability in mortality statistics at these ages.

-FIGURE 8 Plot of the Variances of log S(t) for the Age 60 (Solid Line), 65 (Dashed Line), and 70 (Dotted Line) Cohorts, Based on Data from 1982 to 2002, with No Allowance for Parameter Uncertainty greater impact on the survival probability.
-These differences between ages 60, 65, and 70 are illustrated by the $Var[\log S(t)]$ plot in Figure 8.
+In contrast at higher ages, the market price of longevity risk will have a proportionally greater impact on the survival probability.
+These differences between ages 60, 65 and 70 are illustrated by the $Var[\log S(t)]$ plot in Figure 8.
 We can see that the longevity risk for the age-60 cohort is much lower than the age-65 and age-70 cohorts.
-Consequently, a lower risk premium is appropriate.

-- In each table, we see that the longer the maturity of the bond, the greater the risk premium.
-This reflects our earlier observations (for example, Figure 7, bottom) that longer-dated cashflows have a higher risk premium per annum. - In each table, consider the diagonal running from cohort 60, term 30 up to cohort 70, term 20.
+Consequently a lower risk premium is appropriate. - In each table we see that the longer the maturity of the bond, the greater the risk premium.
+This reflects our earlier observations (for example, Figure 7, bottom) that longer-dated cashflows have a higher risk premium per annum. - In each table consider the diagonal running from cohort 60, term 30 up to cohort 70, term 20.
 In each case the terminal age is 90.
 As we move up the diagonal, there are two conflicting trends influencing the risk premium.
-The shortening maturity serves to push the risk premium down,33 while the increasing initial age serves to push the risk premium up.
-However, we can see from the table that the latter
+The shortening maturity serves to push the risk premium down, while the increasing initial age serves to push up the risk premium up.
+However, we can see from the Table that the latter trend dominates and the risk premium increases as we move up the diagonal.